ChengminLi-NYU-MSCE/25Spring_DL_projectCodeBase/README.md

 # 25Spring_DL_projectCodeBase
 All related Files are in master Branch.
-You can click branch to "master" to see our result.
+You can click branch to "master" to see our codebase.
 ## Please Read ME:

 Folder "code" contains the .ipynb file as Juypter Notebook and a automated output .CSV file.